sgoudham-university/SomervilleSwag/README.md

      such as the LoggingService.

      - States allow us to remove lots of conditional logic from the main engine and distribute through classes and methods.

+     - Builder classes improve the readability of code through providing clear, easy to read methods when instantiating/building new objects.

      - Adapters are used here to stub out classes in order to achieve more test coverage and enforce the Single Responsibility principle, in which functions should only perform one action.